Sosnac/crypChat/README.md

 🧾 **This section guides you through submitting a bug report for crypChat**.

-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+- Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-Use a clear and descriptive title for the issue to identify the problem.
+- Use a clear and descriptive title for the issue to identify the problem.

-Describe the exact steps which reproduce the problem in as many details as possible.
+- Describe the exact steps which reproduce the problem in as many details as possible.

-Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+- Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.

-Explain which behavior you expected to see instead and why.
+- Explain which behavior you expected to see instead and why.

 --------------------------------------------

 ## 🏹 Suggesting Enhancements

-Use a clear and descriptive title for the issue to identify the suggestion.
+- Use a clear and descriptive title for the issue to identify the suggestion.

-Provide a step-by-step description of the suggested enhancement in as many details as possible.
+- Provide a step-by-step description of the suggested enhancement in as many details as possible.

-Explain why this enhancement would be useful to most crypChat users.
+- Explain why this enhancement would be useful to most crypChat users.

 ---------------------------------------------

 ## 🌐 Pull Requests

-Fork the repo and create your branch from main.
+**Fork the repo and create your branch from main**.

-If you've added code that should be tested, add tests.
+- If you've added code that should be tested, add tests.
-Ensure the test suite passes.
+- Ensure the test suite passes.
-Make sure your code lints.
+- Make sure your code lints.
-Issue that pull request!
+- Issue that pull request!

 ----------------------------------------------